What we do

 Investigations

 We investigate the most serious, complex and high-profile cases of fraud, and work closely with the police and the Crown Prosecution Service to bring offenders to justice.
-Our specialist financial investigators have powers to recover NHS money lost to fraud, and we have a forensic computing team who collect and analyse digital evidence.
+Our specialist financial investigators have powers to recover NHS money lost to fraud, and we have a digital forensic computing team who collect and analyse digital evidence.

 Fraud prevention